Torsa Strict Nature Reserve

 in Bhutan covers 609.51 square kilometres in Haa District, occupying most of its area.
 Founded along with other national parks in 1993 by decision of the royal government, It borders Sikkim and Tibet to the west and is connected to Jigme Dorji National Park via a "biological corridor."
 Torsa SNR contains the westernmost temperate forests of Bhutan, from broadleaf forests to alpine meadows and the small lakes of Sinchulungpa, at altitudes ranging from 1,400 m to 4,800 m.
 Like Phibsoo Wildlife Sanctuary, Torsa SNR has no resident human population.

 Flora and fauna

-This diverse ecosystem, home to various endangered species such as the Tibetan Snow Cock, Red Panda, Snow Leopard and Rufous Necked Hornbills, also grows in the reserve the only endemic poppy, the White Poppy.
+This diverse ecosystem, home to various endangered species such as the Tibetan snowcock, red panda, snow leopard and rufous-necked hornbills, also grows in the reserve the only endemic poppy, the white poppy.

 Rivers

 The Amo Chu river that flows in from Tibet's Chumbi Valley is called Torsa Chu after it enters the Torsa SNR.